-Using the output of Power Platform dataflows from other Power Query experiences
+Using the output of Microsoft Power Platform dataflows from other Power Query experiences

-You can use the output of Power Platform dataflows from the Power Query experience in other products.
-For example, using the Power BI Desktop, or even in another dataflow, you can get data from the output of a dataflow.
+You can use the output of Microsoft Power Platform dataflows from the Power Query experience in other products.
+For example, in Power BI Desktop—or even in another dataflow—you can get data from the output of a dataflow.
 In this article, you'll learn how to do so.

-If you're using Power BI as the data analysis tool, you can Get Data from Power Platform or Power BI dataflows by choosing the option as part of the get data experience.
+If you're using Power BI for data analysis, you can get data from Power Platform dataflows or Power BI dataflows by choosing those data sources.

-When you get data from a dataflow, the data will be imported into the Power BI dataset.
-The dataset then needs to be refreshed, and options are available to either perform a one time refresh or an automatic refresh on a schedule specified by you.
-Scheduled refresh for the dataset can be configured in the Power BI portal.
+When you get data from a dataflow, the data is imported into the Power BI dataset.
+The dataset then needs to be refreshed.
+You can choose whether to perform a one-time refresh or an automatic refresh on a schedule you specify.
+Scheduled refreshes for the dataset can be configured in Power BI.